thosgood/this-weeks-finds/markdown/251-300/week267.md

 > Hmm, John and David's discussion has reminded me of a result I once
 > proved:
 >
-> Suppose we are given a morphism f:X \to Y of orbifolds and a
+> Suppose we are given a morphism f\colon X \to  Y of orbifolds and a
 > 2-automorphism φ:f => f.
 Then φ is trivial if and only if its
 > restriction to any point of X is trivial.
 >